javomode/recipe-ratings-food.com/README.md

 * Null hypothesis (H₀): There is no linear correlation between recipe calories and average rating (ρ = 0).
 * Alternative hypothesis (H₁): There is a linear correlation between recipe calories and average rating (ρ ≠ 0).

-These hypotheses are appropriate because we are specifically testing whether a linear relationship exists between two numerical variables—calories and rating.
+These hypotheses are appropriate because we are specifically testing whether a linear relationship exists between two numerical variables-calories and rating.

 2. Test Statistic